czirakim/F5.MCP.server/README.md

 # F5 MCP Server

-This project is a **MCP server** designed to interact with F5 devices using the **iControl REST API**.
+This project is a **MCP( Model Context Protocol ) server** designed to interact with F5 devices using the **iControl REST API**.
 It provides a set of tools to manage F5 objects such as virtual servers (VIPs), pools, iRules, and profiles.
 The server is implemented using the `FastMCP` framework and exposes functionalities for creating, updating, listing, and deleting F5 objects.

 ## Features